UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 # ANSYS

+!!! important "License checking"
+    Current as of Dec 2021, the `-ac app=cfx` license check does not work after ANSYS renamed all products and licenses.
+Remove this line from your jobscripts for the time being or jobs will not be able to start.

 ANSYS/CFX and ANSYS/Fluent are commercial fluid dynamics packages.

 ANSYS/CFX and ANSYS/Fluent version 17.2, 18.0, 19.1 and later are available.
 The ANSYS Electromagnetics Suite (AnsysEM) is available from version 19.1 onwards.
 ANSYS Mechanical and Autodyn are available from 2019.r3 onwards.